Suggester/Documentation/staff/top.md

 Use `.top (time)` in any channel the bot can read & send messages in

 ### Arguments
-`time`: The time you'd like to search popular suggestions for
+`time`: The time you'd like to search popular suggestions for (optional)

 !> Use `m` for minutes, `h` for hours, `d` for days and `w` for weeks